mrlpm/tergum/README.md

-# tergum-ovirt-vm
+# Tergum
-Backup and Restore Web App for Virtual Machines in oVirt Enviroments
+Backup and Restore Web App for VM's in oVirt Enviroments